Gender and religion: Christianity

+Judaism

+In traditional Judaism, women are for the most part seen as separate but equal.
+According to traditional Judaism, women are endowed with a greater degree of "binah" (intuition, understanding, intelligence) than men.
+Eishet Chayil says about an ideal wife, "Piha patcha b’chochma", she opens her mouth in wisdom, and "batach ba lev baala", her husband trusts her judgment.
+According to Bava Metzia "A person must always be careful about mistreatment of his wife.
+Since her tear is easily elicited, punishment for her mistreatment is immediate.".
+Women have no legal obligations to marry, and have considerably less obligations with regard to Mitzvah in Orthodox Judaism.

 Islam

 In Islam, a woman's primary responsibility is usually interpreted as fulfilling her role as a wife and mother, whereas women still have the right and are free to work.
 A man's role is to work and be able to protect and financially support his wife and family.

 In regards to guidelines in marriage, a man is allowed to marry a Muslim, Jewish, Sabaean, or Christian woman whereas a woman is only allowed to marry a Muslim man.
 Both genders cannot marry nonbelievers or polytheists.